Read our guide to the best golf hybrids and utility clubs for 2017. Find your perfect club and transform your scoring.

 If you prefer your hybrid to bear more of a resemblance to an iron than a fairway wood, here’s a fantastic option.
 Spins like an iron to aid workability, but with a hot and forgiving clubface.
 Quite possibly the answer to all your long iron problems.

-Definitely one to ask your fitter about when opting for Titleist clubs, as these sit very nicely in the bag, especially for the more confident ball strikers.
+Definitely one to ask your fitter about when opting for Titleist clubs, as these sit very nicely in the bag, especially for the more confident ball strikers, and this new model is now available as a full set.
 High-density tungsten enhances forgiveness and a thin face boosts distance.
-See how you get on compared to Titleist’s 816 hybrids.
+See how you get on compared to Titleist’s 818 hybrids.

 Best for forgiveness